Insurance Fraud

 COMMON REASONS WHY PEOPLE COMMIT INSURANCE FRAUD

-- Believe they will not get caught.
+- People believe they will not get caught.

 INSURANCE FRAUD PENALTIES